-If the cupcakes are for a special occasion and you need them to be perfect, either make a practice batch first or use an old fashioned cupcake recipe you are familiar with.
+If the cupcakes are for a special occasion and you need them to be perfect, either make a practice batch first or use the homemade cupcake recipes you are familiar with.

 Read the cupcake recipe in full before starting and always pre-measure your ingredients and gather the bowls and pans you'll need.
 A few minutes spent in preparation will help ensure you don't make any mistakes.